Margo St. James: Career

 After her marriage ended, she moved to the heart of beatnik San Francisco to pursue an art career, living first in North Beach and then Haight-Ashbury.
 She lost all her canvasses to theft and a fire at her studio.

-In the 1960s, while working as a cocktail waitress, her apartment in Haight served as an informal salon; she lived with guitarist Steve Mann and hosted visitors including Ken Kesey, Dr. John, Frank Zappa, members of comedic improvisational ensemble The Committee, and comedian and publisher Paul Krassner.
-In a 2011 interview with Chicago’s The Windy City Times, St. James recalled that “a lot of friends came over to her house after work, and there was a lot of pot-smoking and sex and, you know, whatever”.
+In the 1960s, while she worked as a cocktail waitress, her apartment in Haight served as an informal salon; she lived with guitarist Steve Mann and hosted visitors including Ken Kesey, Dr. John, Frank Zappa, members of comedic improvisational ensemble The Committee, and comedian and publisher Paul Krassner.
+In a 2011 interview with Chicago's The Windy City Times, St. James recalled that "a lot of friends came over to her house after work, and there was a lot of pot-smoking and sex and, you know, whatever".
 The police became suspicious about the volume of people coming from and going to her house, and in 1962, she was arrested and falsely accused of prostitution.
-In court, St. James argued that she had “never turned a trick in her life” but was shot down by the judge who believed that “anyone who knows the language is obviously a professional”.
+In court, St. James argued that she had “never turned a trick in her life” but was shot down by the judge who believed that "anyone who knows the language is a professional".
 She was convicted and jailed briefly.

 Infuriated by the outcome, St. James appeared for the college equivalency examination and enrolled in law school.
 She successfully appealed her conviction, worked as a process server for criminal defense attorney Vincent Hallinan, and became one of the first women private investigators in California.

-The conviction excluded her from many jobs, so, she wrote in 1989, she became both a prostitute and a feminist.
+The conviction excluded her from many jobs, so, she wrote in 1989, and she became both a sex worker and a feminist.
 She listed restaurant hostess, valet parking attendant, and deckhand on dinner cruises as other jobs she had held.

-During 1970-73, she was living in Marin County with carpenter-musician Roger Somers.
+During 1970–73, she was living in Marin County with carpenter-musician Roger Somers.
 Her next door neighbour was Elsa Gidlow, a lesbian poet, who pushed feminist literature under her door.
 In 1973, St. James founded COYOTE (Call Off Your Old Tired Ethics) to push for financial security, health care, and legal rights for sex workers.
 Its forerunner was Whores, Housewives and Others (WHO), the "others" being lesbians.
 The first meeting of WHO took place in 1972 on Alan Watts’ houseboat (“The Vallejo”) in Sausalito.

-The name COYOTE came from the author Tom Robbins, who dubbed St. James the ‘COYOTE Trickster’ after one of their “mushroom-hunting expeditions.”
+The name COYOTE came from the author Tom Robbins, who dubbed St. James the 'COYOTE Trickster' after one of their "mushroom-hunting expeditions."
 The group was instrumental in the fight against San Francisco policies requiring arrested sex workers to undergo mandatory testing for sexually transmitted diseases (STDs) and face quarantine if the test came back positive.
 In the process, St. James worked towards reframing prostitution as a lawful profession with legitimate workplace and human rights concerns instead of something sinful.